MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/Set-CMWindowsFirewallPolicy.md

 ```

 ## DESCRIPTION
-The **Set-CMWindowsFirewallPolicy** cmdlet changes settings of one or more Windows Firewall policies for System Center 2016 Endpoint Protection in Microsoft System Center Configuration Manager.
+The **Set-CMWindowsFirewallPolicy** cmdlet changes settings of one or more Windows Firewall policies for System Center 2016 Endpoint Protection in Configuration Manager.

 > [!NOTE]
 > Configuration Manager cmdlets must be run from the Configuration Manager site drive.